sohamdhobi/Content-Viewing-And-sharing-platform/README.md

 ## 🌟 Overview

-YTC is a feature-rich video sharing platform inspired by YouTube, built using Django and modern web technologies.
+CV&SP is a feature-rich video sharing platform inspired by YouTube, built using Django and modern web technologies.
 It includes AI-powered recommendations, BERT-based search, content moderation tools, and social features such as comments, likes, and user profiles.

 ## 🚀 Features